DIY scented candles with dried flowers

 - beeswax (I chose not to use paraffin as it comes from petroleum)

-- dried flowers (I used lavender and rose)
+- dried flowers (I used lavender and rose) or essential oils (I use the Young Living brand)

 - empty tins or a different type of container (small flower pots or glass jars, nothing plastic)